SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Background and Motivation

 Recently, large language models (i.e., LLMs)~\cite{GPT3.5, ChatGPT} have exhibited powerful capacities in coding~\cite{yuan2023evaluating, ma2023scope}.
 The emergence of these models may greatly compensate for the limitations of traditional software analysis tools in code understanding.
 A significant amount of work attempts to leverage large language models in software engineering~\cite{deng2023large, xia2023universal, jiang2023self, liu2023your, wei2023copiloting} and we have witnessed substantial progress brought about by the introduction of LLMs.
 Inspired by these works, in this work, we aim to leverage the large language models in the automated generation of formal program specifications to address the limitations of conventional \revised{template-based} approaches.
 From this perspective, we innovate our approach \tool, which generated three parts of specifications for the example presented in the right part of Figure~\ref{fig:unique_example_program}.
 The first part is to describe \revised{the} method \verb|TwoSum()| as a whole, specifying its pre-conditions and post-conditions.
 The specifications in lines a and b claim that the input array must not be null before and after the method is executed.
 The post-condition in line c specifies that the target value equals the sum of the two elements corresponding to the indexes stored in the returned array.
 The post-condition at line d specifies that there does not exist such a pair of elements that satisfies the constraint when the length of the returned array is zero.
-The functionality of method \verb|TwoSum()| can be fully articulated by these generated specifications.
+These generated specifications can fully articulate the functionality of method \verb|TwoSum()|.
 Furthermore, the loop invariants in the second and third parts specify corresponding constraints that must be met within a certain range in the array.
-These generated specifications by \tool comprehensively describe the semantics of this function and their correctness is verified by the verifier.
+These specifications generated by \tool comprehensively describe the semantics of this function and their correctness is verifiable.